Nero-Hu/Whiteboard-Web-doc/Fastboard/EN-Release Notes.md

 This version adds the `appliance-plugin` plugin, which implements a high-performance whiteboard drawing tool and supports use in multi-window mode.
 After installing `@netless/appliance-plugin`, you can enable this plugin by using the `FastboardOptions.enableAppliancePlugin` or `managerConfig.supportAppliancePlugin` configuration item.
 See [`appliance-plugin`](https://github.com/netless-io/fastboard/blob/main/docs/zh/appliance-plugin.md).

+In addition, when turning on appliance plugin, Fastboard UI adds a `laserPen` tool.

 <div class="alert note">
 `@netless/appliance-plugin` is a required external dependency and is not included in the full package.
 You need to install it separately.
 </div>